jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-implementation-checklist.md

 - [ ] Add troubleshooting guide
 - [ ] Add cost‑optimization guide
 - [ ] Add “How to extend this landing zone” guide

----

-If you want, I can also generate a **folder structure** for `/docs/architecture/` so this checklist fits neatly into the rest of your documentation.